Updated: Dec 17, 2021

 Pass the dough through the rollers once, then fold the resulting strip into thirds.

-Roll the pasta dough through the widest setting 5 times, till your dough has a rectangular shape and is smooth.
+Roll the pasta dough through the widest setting three times till your dough has an even rectangular shape and is smooth.
 Lightly dust the pasta with flour if it is at all sticky.

 Narrow the setting of the pasta machine to position '1' and roll the dough through.

-Continue passing the dough through the rollers, reducing the thickness by 1 setting each time until it reaches the desired thickness.
-It should now be very delicate, elastic to the touch and slightly translucent.
+Continue passing the dough through the rollers, reducing the thickness by one setting each time until it reaches the desired thickness.
+It should now be very delicate, elastic to the touch, and slightly translucent.

 Put a few tablespoons of the tomato sauce over the base of the cannelloni dish.